2007 Spanish regional elections: Election date

 Determination of election day varied depending on the autonomous community, with each one having competency to establish its own regulations.
 Typically, thirteen out of the seventeen autonomous communities—all but Andalusia, the Basque Country, Catalonia and Galicia—had their elections fixed for the fourth Sunday of May every four years, to be held together with nationwide local elections.

 In some cases, regional presidents had the prerogative to dissolve the regional parliament and call for extra elections at a different time, but newly elected assemblies were restricted to serving out what remained of their previous four year-terms without altering the period to their next ordinary election.
-In other cases—namely, Aragon, the Balearic Islands, Castile and León and the Valencian Community—, the law granted presidents the power to call a snap election resulting in a fresh four year-parliamentary term.
+In other cases—namely, Aragon, the Balearic Islands, Castile and León and the Valencian Community—the law granted presidents the power to call a snap election resulting in a fresh four year-parliamentary term.
 By the time of the 2007 regional elections, however, this prerogative had not yet been exercised by any of these communities.

 Regional governments

-The following table lists party control in autonomous communities.
+The following table lists party control in autonomous communities and cities.
 Gains for a party are highlighted in that party's colour.